department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 **To calculate your premium rate:**

 Multiply the amount of your insurance per (divided by) $1000 by the rate for your age and plan type.
-For example, if you're 51 years old and want to buy $10,000.00 worth of 5 year level term insurance, you'd make this calculation to determine your monthly premium payment: <br>
+For example, if you're 51 years old and want to buy $10,000 of 5 year level term insurance, you'd make this calculation to determine your monthly premium payment: <br>

-$1.28 (Age 51 rate) x 10 (amount of insurance / 1000) = $12.80 / month.
+$1.28 (Age 51 monthly rate) x 10 (amount of insurance / 1000) = $12.80 / month.

 ### Should I compare these premium rates to other insurance companies?